asheroto/UpdateRootCertificates/README.md

 # UpdateRootCertificates (Root Certificate Updater)

 > [!NOTE]
-> The EXE (GUI) version has been deprecated and replaced by the PowerShell script and CMD versions.
-The EXE remains available in the repository for historical reference but is no longer maintained.
-The repository `Root-Certificate-Updater` has been renamed to `UpdateRootCertificates` to match the name of the script.
+> We are in transition back to the EXE version.
+Please see release version 2.0 with the EXE version if you have issues with the CMD or PowerShell versions.

 Update root certificates (and disallowed certificates) on Windows.